Do I need to wear a mask on campus?

 How to submit Financial Aid documents/forms for verification; forms that require in person submission - how will they be handled?

-Forms can be submitted by mail (Attn: Financial Aid, Mendocino College 1000 Hensley Creek Road, Ukiah CA 95482) or by scanning and emailing them as an encrypted attachment to, firstname.lastname@example.org.
+All forms should be completed electronically through Dynamic Forms.
+Your MyMendo checklist will direct you to the forms that you need to complete.
+Forms can be submitted in person or by mail (Attn: Financial Aid, Mendocino College 1000 Hensley Creek Road, Ukiah CA 95482) or by scanning and emailing them as an encrypted attachment to, email@example.com.
 Any emailed documents received by Financial Aid not encrypted are sent at the student’s risk.
 For instruction on how to encrypt documents visit: https://www.mendocino.edu/student-services/financial-aid/financial-aid-forms

 Currently, V4 and V5 verification documents must still be submitted in person or be completed with a notary.
 We are expecting guidance from the Department of Education soon.
 If we are requiring a V4 or V5 verification from you, please contact our office.